-Since we're trying to make our VCO conform to the volt/octave standard, we want to match voltages and frequencies like this: whenever the voltage increases by 1, our oscillator's pitch should go up an octave.
-To achieve this, the relationship between voltage input and frequency output also needs to exponential, because we're basically mapping voltages to musical notes.
-And because our oscillator's pitch is determined by how open our transistor is, it's crucial that that transistor opens up exponentially as the voltage at its base increases linearly.
+Since we're trying to make our VCO conform to the volt/octave standard, we want to match voltages and pitch like this: whenever the control voltage increases by 1, our oscillator's pitch should go up an octave.
+To achieve this, the relationship between voltage input and frequency output also needs to be exponential, because we're basically mapping voltages to musical notes.
+And because our oscillator's pitch is determined by how "open" our transistor is, it's crucial that that the current going through our transistor increases exponentially as the voltage at its base increases linearly.